fbpx

 Yes, families do want to see your facilities.
 They want to see inside your classrooms, look down the locker-lined hallways, and see what kind of artwork is on the classroom walls.
 These are essential elements of a virtual tour.
 But don’t lose sight of what they care about more.
 What makes your school unique from the school down the road?
 Spoiler alert: we know.
 It’s the people that fill your building each day and the school community you build each day with students, parents, faculty, and staff.

 Are the photos you have of your classrooms a little messy?
 If they have students actively learning, smiling, and participating, those photos are probably stronger virtual tour material than tidy, empty classroom shots.
-Recess, school programs, sports, lunchrooms: take your camera (and your new prospective parents) into the midst of real-life in your hallways and classrooms.
+Recess, school programs, sports, lunchrooms: take your camera (and your new prospective parents) into the midst of real life in your hallways and classrooms.

 Maybe you’re not finding the photos and footage you need in your marketing files.
-Don’t forget that your students and parents are actively documenting and sharing great school and student photos in their social feeds.
+Don’t forget that your students and parents are actively documenting and sharing great school and student photos on their social feeds.
 Ask them to send you some of their best shots!
 You might dig up some great material to feature in your virtual tour.

 Tip #5: Close with Confidence